robertsiipola/egg-hunt/Readme.md

 # Egg Hunt App

 A simple Next.js web application to power an Easter‐style egg hunt.
 The app presents a sequence of clues; when the user marks the current egg as “found,” the next clue is revealed until all seven treats have been located, and can be deployed instantly to Vercel.
+The app should be optimized to work on an ipad.

 ---